GirishDamuluri/hybris-connector/README.md

 This conenctor makes use of 3.6 only features such as the new Connection Management/Strategies.

+It also uses Jersey 2.x + depenednecies whih will conflict with Mule Jersey and Http dependencies prior to Mule 3.6.

 Usage
 =====
 You must be Hybris Customer or Partner to have access to a Hybris Installation and access the [Hybris Wiki](https://wiki.hybris.com/display/release5/WebService+API+-+Reference).